$0 International Adoption Navigation Guide — Quick-Start Checklist

 The phrase "special needs" is used in international adoption to cover an extremely wide range of conditions.
 Understanding this range is essential to evaluating whether you're genuinely prepared for what you're likely to be offered.

 Reactive Attachment Disorder (RAD) and attachment challenges.
 Children raised in institutional settings have often had limited opportunity to form secure attachment bonds with a consistent caregiver.
 The "orphanage effect" on attachment is real.
-It's also not a life sentence.
-Trauma-informed parenting approaches and, when appropriate, professional therapeutic support have well-documented effectiveness.
+Trauma-informed parenting approaches and, when appropriate, professional therapeutic support may help, but outcomes vary.
 The key is going in with accurate expectations rather than assuming normal bonding patterns will emerge without intentional effort.

 Documented medical conditions.
 Cardiac defects, cleft lip and palate, limb differences, hearing or vision impairment, Down syndrome, cerebral palsy, spina bifida, and fetal alcohol spectrum disorder all appear in international adoption referrals.
 Some are surgically correctable; some are permanent and require ongoing care.
 The medical referrals provided by foreign authorities vary significantly in completeness and reliability, which is why independent medical evaluation before acceptance is essential.